-- (1) This Subdivision states how the driver of a fatigue-regulated heavy vehicle who is required to record information in the driver's work diary under Subdivision [x] must record the information. - (2) Substantial compliance with this Subdivision is adequate for compliance with this Subdivision. - (3) There is taken to be substantial compliance with the requirements of this Subdivision if there is no reasonable doubt as to whether the driver has complied with the driver's work and rest hours option or the driver's duty to avoid driving while fatigued even though one or more of the requirements of this Subdivision may not have been strictly complied with.
+- (1) This Subdivision states how the driver of a fatigue-regulated heavy vehicle who is required to record information in the driver's work diary under Subdivision [x] must record the information. - (2) Substantial compliance with this Subdivision is adequate for compliance with this Subdivision. - (3) There is taken to be compliance as far as reasonably practicable with the requirements of this Subdivision if there is no reasonable doubt as to whether the driver has complied with the driver's work and rest hours option even though one or more of the requirements of this Subdivision may not have been strictly complied with.